vanzaj/tdd-pytest/docs/tdd-pytest/content/tdd-basics.md

 [^1]: Non-trivial apps will have many tests organized in multiple functions or classes.
-That's when we need to use a "test runner" -- a command that discovers and runs all the tests, and then reports which have passed and which have failed.
+That's when we need to use a "test runner" -- a command that discovers and runs all the tests, and then reports which ones have passed or failed.

 ```python
 # todoapp/__init__.py